jarrodkrauszer/readme_generator/README.md

   ## Contributing

-  me
+  none

   ## Tests

-  test
+  test away

   ## Questions

-  Link to my github profile: [adsf](https://github.com/adsf)
+  Link to my github profile: [jarrodkrauszer](https://github.com/jarrodkrauszer)

-  If you have any further questions you can email me at: [lkjadfj](lkjadfj)
+  If you have any further questions you can email me at: [jarrod.krauszer@gmail.com](jarrod.krauszer@gmail.com)